|

 On Saturday the 9th of March, on Pl.
 Richmond Hill, Leguan Island,

-by order of R. Nugent Esq. q.q. the Estate of F. Flood decd: - Household
+by order of R. NUGENT Esq. q.q. the Estate of F. FLOOD decd: - Household

 Furniture, two Negroes, two Horses, and a Cow and Calf.